 Quality can be increased using a Currency item appropriate to the item whose quality you are trying to improve.
 It's easier to improve the Quality of a low-rarity item: each Quality-improving Currency item will have a greater effect on a low-rarity item than it would on a high-rarity one.
 See the Currency page for more details.

-Quality normally caps at 20%, although there are a few mechanisms by which this cap can be exceeded, sometimes by a lot (it is possible for weapons and armor to end up north of 50% Quality, for example).
+Quality normally caps at 20%, although there are a few mechanisms by which this cap can be exceeded.

 What's Quality Do?